 We started selling a few items to support Syrians and Palestinians.
 Soap, tea, creosote oil (that I harvest myself here in Tucson), and so on.
 Little gifts people could purchase and a portion of the proceeds would go to help organizations on the ground working in the countries that created the products.

 In November of 2016, I was awarded a $120k Google grant for Llacuna, and we used that grant to create a marketing strategy that furthered the ideas and values of the organization.

 In 2019, the organization changed its focus, dropping the online shop in favor of building technology to support the our mission.
 Since then, we have built a web presence for Tucson based groups focusing on social justice, independent media, and immigration.
-Going forward, Llacuna is will publish research and writings while organizing communities around sustainability.
+Llacuna publishes research and writings while organizing communities around sustainability.

 Below is a sample of Llacuna’s bylaws:

 Declaration of Interdependence

 3.1 We envision a global economy that uses business as a force for good.
 As a leader in this new economy, we believe:

 That we must be the change we wish to see in the world.

 That all business ought be conducted as if people and place matter.

 That, through their products, practices and profits, businesses should aspire to do no harm and benefit all.